-O'FALLON, IL. - HSHS St. Elizabeth's Hospital recognizes National Breastfeeding Month in August, and the benefits of breastfeeding.
-A mother's milk provides a newborn with vital antibodies and an immunity boost as the infant grows.
+O'FALLON - HSHS St. Elizabeth's Hospital recognizes National Breastfeeding Month in August by sharing information about breast milk benefits and the positive bonding experience between mother and baby.

+Amanda Schaefer, MSN, RN, manager of the Women and Infants Center at St. Elizabeth's, says a mother's milk provides a newborn with vital antibodies and an